JEFworks/jean.fan/_posts/2023-11-25-teaching-statement.md

 ---

-## Video
+## Short Film Video

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Jco1r6hk6Z4?si=jUEuovJrrITnshfS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-Transcript:
+<b><u>Transcript: </u></b>

-"In front of my computer, I teach.
+In front of my computer, I teach.
 As a computational biologist, I teach machine learning algorithms to address challenges in biological data analysis.
 To accomplish this, I provide well-curated datasets to be trained and define explicit error functions to be minimized.
 I have already decided on the goals, approaches, and criteria of success; I have already done the thinking.
 The machine that I am teaching simply needs to obey and execute the set of actions I have already prescribed.

 In front of my classroom, I also teach.
 I teach biomedical engineering.
 But my teaching here must be different because I am no longer teaching machines; I am teaching people.
 Unlike machines, people must be able to decide on goals, approaches, and criteria of success for themselves; people must be able to do the thinking.
 And when the occasion arises, people must be able to think and to decide to disobey and execute a different set of actions according to their own judgement, principles, and values.

 I hope that the students I teach will learn to set their own goals that they believe are worth pursuing.
 And I hope that what I teach in the classroom will help enable them to devise the necessary approaches and gather the appropriate resources to pursue these goals more effectively.
 I hope that they will be brave in defining their own criteria of success.

 Ultimately, unlike the machines I teach, I hope that the students I teach will be able to create new things that have never been created before.
 I hope that they will create new medicines, new technologies, and new ways of positively impacting our lives.
-And I hope that, much like I feel a sense of responsibility for what I teach them, they will feel a sense of responsibility for using the skills that they’ve learned towards creating things to the benefit of all of us."
+And I hope that, much like I feel a sense of responsibility for what I teach them, they will feel a sense of responsibility for using the skills that they’ve learned towards creating things to the benefit of all of us.